 The Villa Borghese is a large natural park in Rome.
 It contains a few buildings, attractions and hosts the Galleria Borghese museum.
 Its main entrance is through the upward leading path of the Spanish Steps.

-The area was a vineyard up until the In the 17th century.
-Then Scipione Borghese, Cardinal and nephew of the Pope Paul the fifth, turned the area into a splendid garden.
+The area was a vineyard up until the 17th century.
+Then Scipione Borghese, Cardinal, and nephew of the Pope Paul the fifth turned the area into a splendid garden.
 The vineyards of the Villa Borghese were quite famously renowned.
 Then, in the 19th century, the garden was given an English refinement twist.
-At the begining of the 20th century, the park stopped being privately held and became a public place for locals and tourists alike.
+At the beginning of the 20th century, the park stopped being privately held and became a public place for locals and tourists.

-The original villa was built by Flaminio Ponzio, Cardinal Borghese's architect. that was named Villa Borghese Pinciana.
-It is now housing the largest museum of the park, the Galleria Borghese.
+Flaminio Ponzio built the original villa, Cardinal Borghese's architect. that was named Villa Borghese Pinciana.
+It is now housing the largest museum in the park, the Galleria Borghese.

-- Museo Etrusco (Etruscan Museum), housed in the former 16th century built Villa Giulia.
+Housed in the former 16th century, built Villa Giulia.

-- Sculptures from famous artists like Bernini, Caravaggio and Antonio Canova can be found on a raised plateau next to the villa.
-It is in fact a distinct garden called Casino Borghese that displays these artefacts.
-This was setup by Camillo Borghese and also displays paintings by Raphael and Titian.
+Sculptures from famous artists like Bernini, Caravaggio, and Antonio Canova can be found on a raised plateau next to the villa.
+It is, in fact, a distinct garden called Casino Borghese that displays these artifacts.
+Camillo Borghese set this up and also displays paintings by Raphael and Titian.

-- Villa Medici contains the French Academy of Rome.
+The Villa Medeci contains the French Academy of Rome.

-- Many other smaller villas that can be found in the park are reminders of the 1911 World Exposition that was held in Rome.
+Many other smaller villas found in the park are reminders of the 1911 World Exposition held in Rome.